isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 # Deliverables - File and Image Sharing

-In a corporate context, we use the communication mechanism as a vehicle to create and share documents, and have a discusson about the documents we work on collaboratively.
+In a corporate context, we use the communication mechanism as a vehicle to create and share documents, and have a discussion about the documents we work on collaboratively.
 Mail was doing this in the past, with Quotes and with Attachments, but that is a very cumbersome, lossy and hard to discover mechanism.
 Most companies have moved the collab process off mail, to a large extent, and towards chat and collaborative document systems such as Google Docs.